nicktaras/project-bubble/README.md

     - Title
     - Three columns: not started, in progress and done
     - Progress / timeline bar
-    - Tasks should be drag and dropable
+    - Tasks should be drag and droppable

 ##### Add / Edit Task

 Should contain inside a form:

     - Name
     - Developer
     - Time required / estimate
     - Icons eg. bug, research etc.
     - Status of task (default to not started)
     - Save / edit / delete / update button